bro-n-bro/spacebox/docs/setup.md

 Default value: false

 Intended for debugging purposes mostly.
 In case of *`panic`* will output a full error log, without crashing the crawler.
+Significantly(!) lowers the perfomance.

 ---